Dog Park Dissidents

-Dog Park Dissidents is an American queercore punk rock band formed in 2017.
+Dog Park Dissidents is an American queercore anarcho-punk rock band formed in 2017.
 Its five members are based out of New Orleans, Louisiana; Long Island, New York; and Philadelphia, Pennsylvania.

 History

+2017-2020: Formation and early career

-Dog Park Dissidents was founded in 2017 by vocalist Zac Xeper and guitarist Jon Greco, who recorded the band's first song "Queer As In Fuck You" for a planned anti-Trump sampler compilation.
-After the song's viral success, Xeper and Greco went on to produce and self-release the 2018 EP Sexual and Violent, featuring a remastered and lyrically altered version of "Queer" along three other new songs.
+Dog Park Dissidents was founded in 2017 by vocalist Zac Xeper and guitarist Jon Greco on Long Island, New York, where they recorded the band's first song "Queer As In Fuck You" for a planned anti-Trump sampler compilation.
+Xeper moved to New Orleans from Long Island between recording "Queer" and its release.
+After the viral success of this first single, Xeper and Greco went on to produce and self-release the 2018 EP Sexual and Violent, featuring a remastered and lyrically altered version of "Queer" along three other new songs.

+Xeper and Greco met one another through the furry fandom.
+They decided on the name Dog Park Dissidents as a "good name for a vaguely furry anarcho queer band," and as a reference to the forbidden dog park in Welcome to Night Vale.

 In 2019, ahead of their second EP High Risk Homosexual Behavior, Dog Park Dissidents played and headlined their first live show in Long Island, New York, playing with a lineup that included drummer Mike Costa and bassist Joe Bove of The Arrogant Sons of Bitches.
 Bove would go on to record bass for High Risk Homosexual Behavior, and Costa would later enter the recording studio for the band's 2021 release ACAB For Cutie.

+Dog Park Dissidents were scheduled to support Against Me! in March 2020, but this was cancelled due to the COVID-19 pandemic.